kevdsteele/liri-app/README.md

 > Also uses the built in Node FS command to read an external text file

+#### The keys.js, .env file and DotEnv node package used to process and protect the Spotify API key

+*!!!!You will need to create your own .env file and format it as below!!!!*

+####SPOTIFY API KEYS

+SPOTIFY_ID=your_spotify_ID <br/>
+SPOTIFY_SECRET=your_spotify_secret <br/>

+*Please create a free Spotify account if you do not already have one and then visit https://developer.spotify.com/my-applications/#!/ to create a new application which will provide your Spotify_ID and Sptofiy_Secret*

 ## This application is run by typing *node liri.js* with one of four command switches

 1. **spotify-this**